Diane VanDommelen – Lead Teacher, Pussywillow Kindergarten

 Susan and her family came to the Anchorage Waldorf School through the Parent/Toddler Class when Susan’s eldest daughter was three years old.
 They fell in love with the Waldorf program and with our community.
 Susan felt drawn to early childhood education and began as a kindergarten assistant here at AWS.
 She went on to complete her degree in that field and is now the lead kindergarten teacher.
 Her eldest daughter, Isabeau, graduated from AWS in 2013 and is now in enrolled in West High´s School through the Arts.
 She is also a violinist in the Anchorage Youth Symphony and her youngest, Talya, is in fifth grade, happily playing the cello in our own school orchestra.
 Both girls were introduced to skiing at AWS and continue to pursue their love of cross-country skiing in Junior Nordic and West High’s Ski Team.
 Susan and her husband Dean are active parents in the school community, and have served on Finance, Site, Enrollment, and Long Range Planning Committees.
 Dean has also happily been the ‘GreenMan’ at many a May Faire and is an enthusiastic member of the ‘WalDads’.
-Susan is serving as Faculty Chair this year.

-Tomas Jensen – First Grade Teacher
+Tomas Jensen – Second Grade Teacher

 Education: B.A. in Economics, Carleton College, M.S. in Applied Economics, University of Wisconsin-Madison, Teaching Certificate, Alaska Pacific University